Satyam998413/LiveStriming_Nextjs_Application/README.md

 - Supports seeking without downloading the entire file
 - Compatible with HTML5 video players
 - Supports multiple video formats

+### Camera Recording & Uploads
+- Access device camera directly from the browser
+- Record video and review immediately
+- Upload recordings to the backend where they become available in the live videos tab
+- Automatically refresh the video list after uploads

 ### File Downloads
 - Chunked download support for large files